PF

 Instructions

-5. 5Add the black pepper, cayenne, fennel seeds (if using), apple cider, apple cider vinegar, and chicken stock to the Dutch oven.
-Increase the heat to high and bring to a boil, scraping up any browned bits from the bottom of the pan.
+4. 4Add the cayenne pepper, fennel seeds, apple cider, apple cider vinegar, and chicken broth to the Dutch oven.
+Increase heat to high and bring to a boil, scraping up browned bits from the bottom—cook 2–3 minutes until fully combined.
+Return the pork to the Dutch oven, nestling it so the liquid comes halfway up the sides.

 Nutrition — Per Serving